skipkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the content of file iacta
+the script creates a file with content in it